eduvix-uz/authentication/README.md

-# Authentication Service for Online Learning Platform
+# Authentication Service for prohub.uz Online Learning Platform

 This project is an **Authentication Service** for an online learning platform.
 It helps manage user accounts, including registration with email confirmation, logging in, updating or deleting profiles, and admin tools for managing users.